-4. How should one obey God?
-With what principles of practice should one obey God?
+4. How one can come to obey God and with what principles of practice one should obey God

 Relevant Words of God: